bhurwitz33/be487-fall-2023/exercises/01_intro_unix/01_01-introduction.md

 ~~~

 This provides a lot of information about the remote server that you're logging in to.
 In this case, we are logging into the gatekeeper node.
 This is the node that is the "gateway" to the clusters at UA.
 In our case, we want to go the the ocelote cluster (our teaching cluster).
-To do this, we use the "shell" command and then "ocelote" to go to the ocelote cluster.
+To do this, we use the "shell" command and then type "ocelote" on the command line to go to the ocelote cluster.

 ~~~
 [bhurwitz@gatekeeper ~]$ shell